markgarrigan/gelo/README.md

   - Files go into `src/static/files`
 - Bundle Javascript files using [esbuild][3].
   - Each javascript file in `src/static/js` is treated as an entry file and will be bundled separately
-- Compile templates using [ejs][5].
-  - Configure templates using a gelomold.json file
-  - More details and examples coming soon.

 ### gelo Source Directory Structure

 ```
-+-- gelomold.json
 +-- src
 |   +-- _special.html
 |   +-- index.html